mcdexio/documents/en/internal-amm.md

 ## Operations

 ### CreatePool(Amount)
 Create the pool.
-Can called by anyone.
+Can be called by anyone.

 Require:
 - PositionSize == 0 && PoolAvailableMargin == 0